-The initial and boundary conditions for the simulations are generated using the standard static initialization procedure for MM5, and first-guess fields are produced by interpolating data from ECMWF to the outer computational grid.
+[11] The initial and boundary conditions for the simulations are generated using the standard static initialization procedure for MM5, and first-guess fields are produced by interpolating data from ECMWF to the outer computational grid.
 The meteorological fields are further interpolated from the outer grid to the inner next domain until the finest nest at 500 meters horizontal grid distance.

-MM5 offers of a variety of different physical parameterization schemes for cumulus clouds, planetary boundary layer turbulence closure, radiation, explicit moisture, soil models and shallow convection.
-In the present simulations, the turbulence scheme based on Hong & Pan (1996) is used, coupled to an advanced land-surface model (LSM) described by Chen and Dudhia [2001a, 2001b].
-For moisture an explicit moisture scheme, including the ice phase, was used (Dudhia 1989).
-The radiation scheme, based on Dudhia (1989), has been modified to take into account the effect of sloping surfaces (See Section 3 for more details).
-For the outer domain (grid distance 13.5 km) a cumulus parameterization based on Grell et al. (1994) has been used.
-Topography and land-use were derived from the 1 km USGS (United States Geological Survey) dataset (Eidenshink & Faundeen 1998).
-Further information on the model system can be found in Grell et al. (1994).
+[12] MM5 offers of a variety of different physical parameterization schemes for cumulus clouds, planetary boundary layer turbulence closure, radiation, explicit moisture, soil models and shallow convection.
+In the present simulations, the turbulence scheme based on Hong and Pan [1996] is used, coupled to an advanced land-surface model (LSM) described by Chen and Dudhia [2001a, 2001b].
+For moisture an explicit moisture scheme, including the ice phase, was used [Dudhia, 1989].
+The radiation scheme, based on Dudhia [1989], has been modified to take into account the effect of sloping surfaces (see section 3 for more details).
+For the outer domain (grid distance 13.5 km) a cumulus parameterization based on Grell et al. [1994] has been used.
+Topography and land-use were derived from the 1 km USGS (United States Geological Survey) data set [Eidenshink and Faundeen, 1998].
+Further information on the model system is given by Grell et al. [1994].

-Simulations were made for 30 hours from an ECMWF analysis at 1200 UTC 20 September 1994, and updated by lateral boundary data every sixth hour.
-This allowed MM5 to get the proper daily variations in the PBL, even if the boundary data provided by ECMWF only gave small daily variation.
+[13] Simulations were made for 30 hours from an ECMWF analysis at 1200 UTC 20 September 1994, and updated by lateral boundary data every sixth hour.
+This allowed MM5 to get the proper daily variations in the PBL, even if the boundary data provided by ECMWF only gave small diurnal variation.

-3 Implementation of slope irradiances
+3. Implementation of Slope Irradiances

-Some aspects of the radiation scheme in MM5 are described in this section (for further details, see Dudhia (1989)), along with description of slope irradiance at the surface.
-The downward component of shortwave irradiance is estimated taking into account:

-- 1. Effects of solar zenith angle, which include the horizontal component of the irradiance - 2.
-Clouds, with an albedo (cloud back scattering) and absorption - 3.
-Clear air, where there is scattering and water vapour absorption
+[14] Some aspects of the radiation scheme in MM5 are described in this section (for further details, see Dudhia [1989]), along with description of slope irradiance at the surface.
+The downward component of shortwave irradiance is estimated taking into account: (1) effects of solar zenith angle, which include the horizontal component of the irradiance; (2) clouds, with an albedo (cloud back scattering) and absorption; and (3) clear air, where there is scattering and water vapor absorption.
 In the model cloud fraction is either 0 or 1 in a grid box.
-Short Wave (SW) radiation (Dudhia 1989) at the surface is originally calculated under the assumption of horizontal surfaces (Dudhia 1989), i.e. SW radiation at the surface is a function of solar height (Iqbal 1983) and a function, F, depending on transmissivity, water vapour, clouds and scattering, given as:
+Short Wave (SW) radiation [Dudhia, 1989] at the surface is originally calculated under the assumption of horizontal surfaces [Dudhia, 1989], i.e. SW radiation at the surface is a function of solar height [Iqbal, 1983] and a function, F, depending on transmissivity, water vapor, clouds and scattering, given as: